Book Review: ‘Learning to Feel Good and Stay Cool’

 ADDitude reviews an invaluable tool for helping kids with ADHD manage strong feelings.

-This book gives kids ages eight to 14 the tools to manage the strong emotions that come with ADHD.
+This book gives kids ages 8 to 14 the tools to manage the strong emotions that come with ADHD.
 There are sections for both parents and kids.
 The parent sections, at the beginning and the end, show how to use the book and the advice it offers.

 The sections for kids start by detailing different feelings they might have, positive and negative.
 It shows kids “how to stay in your Good Zone” by physically taking care of yourself (meditation and green time are recommended), figuring out your warning signs and dealing with them, and problem-solving, so that “upsets come less often.”